tezizzm/net-wavefront-sdk-tas-integration/README.md

 ## Overview

 In this repository we setup a Weather Forecast Application that consists of two projects, a Weather UI and a Weather API.
-The WeatherUI will make requests to the WeatherAPI and both services will be instrumented using the [Wavefront ASP.NET Core SDK](https://github.com/wavefrontHQ/wavefront-aspnetcore-sdk-csharp) to allow the applications to communicate with Wavefront.
+The WeatherUI will make requests to the WeatherAPI and both services will be instrumented using the [Wavefront ASP.NET Core SDK](https://github.com/wavefrontHQ/wavefront-aspnetcore-sdk-csharp) to allow the applications to send metrics and traces to Wavefront.

 ![wavefront.com](img/wavefront.png)